Negative and positive rights: Criticism

 A right to adequate nutrition requires duties to avoid stealing, but also duties to act in ways that protect or repair the delivery of the supplies.
 The right cannot be guaranteed by only positive duties, nor only negative duties; it needs both.

 If an individual has positive rights, it implies that other people have positive duties (to take certain actions); whereas negative rights imply that others have negative duties (to avoid certain other actions).
-Philosopher Henry Shue believes that all rights (regardless of whether they seem more "negative" or "positive") requires both kinds of duties at once.
+Philosopher Henry Shue believes that all rights (regardless of whether they seem more "negative" or "positive") require both kinds of duties at once.
 Shue says that honouring a right will require avoidance (a "negative" duty), but also protective or reparative actions ("positive" duties).
 The negative positive distinction may be a matter of emphasis; so a right will not be described as though it requires only one of the two types of duties.

 To Shue, rights can always be understood as confronting "standard threats" against humanity.
 Dealing with standard threats requires duties, which may be divided across time (e.g., "if avoiding the harmful behavior fails, begin to repair the damages"), but also divided across people.
 Every right provokes all three types of behavior (avoidance, protection, repair) to some degree.
 Dealing with a threat like murder, for instance, will require one individual to practice avoidance (e.g., the potential murderer must stay calm), others to protect (e.g., the police officer, who must stop the attack, or the bystander, who may be obligated to call the police), and others to repair (e.g., the doctor who must resuscitate a person who has been attacked).
 He implies that even the negative right not to be killed can only be guaranteed with the help of some positive duties.
 Shue further maintains that the negative and positive rights distinction can be harmful because it may result in the neglect of necessary duties.

 James P. Sterba makes similar criticisms.
 He holds that any right can be made to appear either positive or negative depending on the language used to define it.
 He writes:

 What is at stake is the liberty of the poor not to be interfered with in taking from the surplus possessions of the rich [emphasis added] what is necessary to satisfy their basic needs.
 Needless to say, libertarians would want to deny that the poor have this liberty.
 But how could they justify such a denial?
 As this liberty of the poor has been specified, it is not a positive right to receive something, but a negative right of non-interference.